-Back in early November, the Indianapolis Colts took a big swing by trading for Jets cornerback Sauce Gardner.
-Indy gave up its 2026 and 2027 first-round picks, along with wide receiver Adonai Mitchell, to land the defensive weapon, who was picked fourth overall in the 2022 draft.
-He went on to earn All-Pro honors in both 2022 and 2023, and given that resume, the expensive trade made sense for the dark-horse team.
+Back in early November, the Indianapolis Colts took a big swing by trading for cornerback Sauce Gardner from the Jets.
+Indy gave up its 2026 and 2027 first-round picks, along with wide receiver Adonai Mitchell, to land the defensive weapon.
 But now, two months later, some are asking if that big swing was actually a miss.

 Advertisement

 “Perhaps [Gardner] was the problem?
 The Jets immediately started playing better without him,” one fan commented, blaming Gardner for the Colts’ collapse.
-The comment appeared under a post that was trying to sympathize with Gardner, noting how the cornerback wanted a better situation than the lowly Jets, but his new destination has sunk to that same level.
+The comment appeared under a post that was trying to sympathize with Gardner, noting how the cornerback wanted a better situation than the lowly Jets.
+But his new home has sunk to that same level.

 Perhaps he was the problem?
 The jets immediately started playing better without him